We are Available 24/7

 For gas units:

-• Turn off the gas supply at the main valve or at the dedicated line
+• Turn off the gas supply valve completely

 For electric units:

-• Shut off the breaker that powers the unit
+• Turn off the circuit breaker for the heater

-• Use a voltage tester to confirm the power is off
+• Use a voltage tester to confirm power is off

-• Open a hot water tap to release pressure and drain remaining water
+• Open a nearby faucet to release pressure

 Step-by-Step Guide: How to Replace a Tankless Water Heater